 The cost of ingredients

-To calculate the cost of ingredients used in one bread, I enter the amount of ingredients used in the fourth column and the ingredient cost is calculated by a simple formula in the fifth.
+To calculate the cost of ingredients used in one bread, enter the amount of ingredients used in the fourth column.
+The ingredient cost is calculated by a simple formula to appear in the fifth column.

 |Ingredient||Purchase price (£'s)||Sold quantity (grams)||Weight used (grams)||Ingredient cost|

 Cost of ingredients per loaf is 59p